 I am interested in better understanding uncertainty in climate predictions in order to reduce that uncertainty.
 My research explores the intersection of data and modeling efforts, in order to evaluate how uncertain models make use of uncertain data.
 My current projects focus on the contribution of ice sheets (Greenland and Antarctica) to rising sea level.
 I have been using the Community Earth System Model to evaluate the evolution of the Greenland ice sheet from pre-industrial ...

 I am a MS candidate interested in understanding the mechanisms of fluid flow and stable isotope transport during contact metamorphism.
-With constraints from stable isotope geochemistry, geochronology, and thermobarometry, I plan to develop a numerical model to describe and characterize the mechanisms and processes that formed a skarn system in the Sierra Nevada Batholith.
+With constraints from stable isotope geochemistry, geochronology, and thermodynamic modeling, I plan to develop a numerical model that describes and characterizes the mechanisms that formed a skarn system in the Sierra Nevada Batholith.
 An overarching goal of this research is to understand CO2 mobility in the shallow crust as a means to quantify the amount and rate ...

 |John M Swartz|